derus15/MathGame/README.md

 ---

 **MathGame** is a custom web application for practicing mental arithmetic.
+There is no answer confirmation button on the site to dive into the flow state.
+If the solution is correct, the example will change to the next one

+Already on the site:

+- 2 game modes
+- Personal account with statistics
+- Convenient settings for the game session

 Application in development.
 It will be added soon: